golark/gpt_primer/README.md

 ### Tutorial 1 - Predicting Iris Species
+**Let’s quickly recap the first three foundational concepts we’ve covered:**

+1. **Data Instead of Explicit Rules**
+   In traditional software, programs use rules written by humans to produce answers from inputs.
+In machine learning, instead of providing explicit rules, we provide lots of example data, letting the computer figure out the rules for itself.

+2. **Model Learns Patterns From Data**
+   A machine learning model “learns” by adjusting its internal parameters during training.
+Given enough data, the model automatically discovers patterns and relationships—no human-crafted rules required!

+3. **Loss Function Guides Learning**
+   Machine learning models need a goal to know what to learn; this is expressed mathematically through a **loss function**.
+The loss function measures how good (or bad) the model’s predictions are, guiding the model as it updates itself during training.

+Together, these concepts underpin the motivation and workflow for machine learning:
+**Provide data → train a model → optimize it with a loss function → use the learned patterns for predictions!**

 :books: Let’s work through an example to   illustrate the ML training process and the role of the loss function.
 The goal is to build a model that distinguishes among three Iris species—[Setosa, Versicolor, and Virginica](https://en.wikipedia.org/wiki/Iris_(plant)).
 ![iris_io.png](images/iris_io.png)![iris.png](images/iris.png)
 <br/><br/>